michaeljones/matcha/README.md

 Run:

 ```
-templates
+green-tea
 ```

 At the root of your project and it will walk your project folder structure and compile any template files it finds.

-Template files should have a `.gleamx` extension though that needs to change as it promises JSX-like behaviour instead of text templates.
+Template files should have a `.tea` extension.
 Templates are compiled into `.gleam` files that can be imported like any other regular module.
 The modules expose a `render` function, that returns a `String`, and `render_builder` function that returns a `StringBuilder`.

 Some errors, mostly syntax, will be picked up by the Rust code but it is possible to generate invalid modules and so the Gleam compiler will pick up further errors.